The PTA Movie We’ve Been Waiting For Since Boogie Nights

 .

 Fifteen minutes into Paul Thomas Anderson’s One Battle After Another I jotted the note — “The movie we’ve been waiting for since Boogie Nights!”
 Sumpthin else I wrote down a couple of times (and thought many more) – “Great cinematic storytelling!”
-Words like “riveting” … “engaging” … “exciting” … “fast-paced” … “heart-pounding” … “movie for adults” were also scribbled in the dark.
+Words like “riveting” … “engaging” … “exciting” … “fast-paced” … “heart-pounding” … “movie for adults” … were also scribbled in the dark.

 PTA was born for the big screen — and he’s just getting better at it.
-I’m not a fan of soap-opera-like storyline-jumping films like Magnolia (as good as it is!), and the subject matter and lead characters in most of his other post-Boogie films haven’t been anything that grabbed me despite loving the smart filmmaking with tremendous casts, performances & screenplays.
+I’m not a fan of soap-opera-like storyline-jumping films like Magnolia (as good as it is!), and the subject matter and lead characters in most of his other post-Boogie films haven’t grabbed me despite loving the smart filmmaking with tremendous casts, performances & screenplays.

 But this film’s about former ’60s radicals on the run from an out-of-control government — and that resonated with me as I imagine it’s going to with audiences.
 It currently has an 8.5/10 audience rating on IMDb with over half the voters worldwide giving it either a 9 or a 10, plus 96% positive reviews on Rotten Tomatoes.
 And I imagine the Motion Picture Academy’s going to like it, too.
 Expect nominations for Best Picture, Director, Screenplay, Editing, Original Score for Jonny Greenwood (of Radiohead), Supporting Actor for Sean Penn, and maybe Cassandra Kulukundis in the inaugural Best Casting category (and maybe others).
 And if there was a category for Best Location Shooting, he’d be in that, too.